-Three types of QC samples will be collected or used during environmental air monitoring and radiation exposure monitoring.
-The QC samples include duplicates, trip blanks, and blanks.
+Two types of QC samples will be collected or used during environmental air monitoring and direct gamma radiation monitoring.
+The QC samples include duplicates, and trip blanks.

-QC Duplicates
+OC Duplicates

 Duplicate samples will be collected using the same protocol and procedures that are used for obtaining the initial samples and measurements.
 Duplicate sample/measurements are used to evaluate the precision of the sampling and measurement process.
 Duplicate analysis may be performed at the laboratory to evaluate the reproducibility of the counting technique.